 "Music is your own experience, your thoughts, your wisdom.
 If you don’t live it, it won’t come out of your horn.
 They teach you there’s a boundary line to music.
 But, man, there’s no boundary line to art."
 Charlie Parker

-Listening Skills: Students will learn to recognize styles and basic periods of Jazz history with key players and bands.
-A familiarity and ability to distinguish between styles and artists will expose students to a deeper knowledge of Jazz and a greater versatility of playing ability.
+Listening Skills: Students will learn to recognize styles and basic periods of jazz history with key players and bands.
+A familiarity and ability to distinguish between styles and artists will expose students to a deeper knowledge of jazz and create a greater versatility of playing ability.

-Mentoring: Guest Artists/Master classes and Faculty Performances will take place throughout the week.
-This gives the students the opportunity to see and hear professionals in the jazz field perform and provides great inspiration for the students.
+Mentoring: Guest Artists/Master classes and Faculty Performances take place throughout the week.
+These exercises give the students the opportunity to see and hear professionals in the jazz field perform and provides inspiration for the students.

-Technique lessons: Students will spend time study the fundamentals for their individual instrument through private and small group instruction (e.g. tone production, embouchure, articulation, etc.).
+Technique lessons: Students will study the fundamentals for their individual instrument through private and small group instruction (e.g. tone production, embouchure, articulation, etc.).

-Jazz Combos: Students and teachers will collaborate in forming small ensembles to perform repertoire and learn to communicate musically.
-All of the topics covered in the theory and technique lessons will be put into practice through the performance with these ensembles.
+Jazz Combos: Students and teachers collaborate in forming small ensembles and perform repertoire and learn to communicate musically.
+All topics covered in the theory and technique lessons will be put into practice in performances with these ensembles.